FireBolt393/ViperShell-backdoor/README.md

 # ViperShell Backdoor

 **ViperShell** is a Python-based backdoor designed for remote control over a victim's machine, featuring a terminal interface styled to mimic the look and feel of Kali Linux.
 This tool offers a variety of features to manage and monitor the system from a distance, ranging from capturing webcam images to running Python scripts on the victim's machine.
+Unlike the meterpreter backdoor, ViperShell keeps retrying until it connects to the listener.
+This rules out the situation where the listener should be started before the payload is begun.

 ## Features